Project Xanadu: 1970s

 Ted Nelson published his ideas in his 1974 book Computer Lib/Dream Machines and the 1981 Literary Machines.

 Computer Lib/Dream Machines is written in a non-sequential fashion: it is a compilation of Nelson's thoughts about computing, among other topics, in no particular order.
 It contains two books, printed back to back, to be flipped between.
-Computer Lib contains Nelson's thoughts on topics which angered him, while Dream Machines discusses his hopes for the potential of computers to assist the arts.
+Computer Lib contains Nelson's thoughts on topics that angered him, while Dream Machines discusses his hopes for the potential of computers to assist the arts.

 In 1972, Cal Daniels completed the first demonstration version of the Xanadu software on a computer Nelson had rented for the purpose, though Nelson soon ran out of money.
-In 1974, with the advent of computer networking, Nelson refined his thoughts about Xanadu into a centralised source of information, calling it a "docuverse".
+In 1974, with the advent of computer networking, Nelson refined his thoughts about Xanadu into a centralized source of information, calling it a "docuverse".

 In the summer of 1979, Nelson led the latest group of his followers, Roger Gregory, Mark S. Miller and Stuart Greene, to Swarthmore, Pennsylvania.
 In a house rented by Greene, they hashed out their ideas for Xanadu; but at the end of the summer the group went their separate ways.
-Miller and Gregory created an addressing system based on transfinite numbers which they called tumblers, which allowed any part of a file to be referenced.
+Miller and Gregory created an addressing system based on transfinite numbers that they called tumblers, which allowed any part of a file to be referenced.